ElenaFusillo/ELFproject/README.md

 ## Installation

 In order to install the application _B\_field_ you first need to clone the repository [ELFproject](https://github.com/ElenaFusillo/ELFproject) and then use the package manager [pip](https://pip.pypa.io/en/stable/) to install it.
-The --editable option is necessary only during the code development in order not to have to reinstall the package at each code modification.

 ```bash
 git clone https://github.com/ElenaFusillo/ELFproject